* FTC Disclaimer: The views and opinions expressed by contributors of the product

 Netrition.com makes no warranty or representation, expressed or implied, as to the accuracy or sufficiency of

 the information contributed by outside sources, and assumes no responsibility or liability regarding the use

 of such information.
 Netrition.com does not warrant the performance, effectiveness or applicability of any

 materials listed or linked to on Netrition.com.

-Reviewer: Susan in Michigan
+Reviewer: john in Louisiana

 * I love Xylitol.
 Not having the after taste of some sugar substitutes is wonderful.
 It gave me some of the digestion problems I had read about others having when I first started using it, but now I don't notice any of that anymore.
 I only gave it a 4 because it does not dissolve well in my baking products but I have found that if I powder it first, I am much happier with the results.
 I order a large bag of it every month.
 My family loves the products I use it in.

 * This is an excellent product overall.
 Xylitol tastes much more like sugar than other sugar-free sweeteners I've used.
 There's also no bitterness or weird aftertaste.